 In Boxing and MMA, he has real authority and can stop a bout if he determines that a competitor is unable to continue.
-Shouldn’t the referee in pro wrestling, an activity that is heavy on blows and where dangerous, high-risk maneuvers seem to have the possibility of going very wrong at any moment, be able to stop a match at any point even at the expense of breaking character or having a match end in a way that was not planned for?
+Shouldn’t the referee in pro wrestling, an activity that is heavy on blows and where dangerous, high-risk maneuvers seem to have the possibility of going very wrong at any moment, be able to stop a match anytime?
+Even at the expense of breaking character or having a match end in a way that was unplanned?

-The referee of the match is a veteran wrestler who goes by the name "Black Terry".
+The referee of the match was a veteran wrestler named "Black Terry".
 He debuted in 1973 and is still active.
-Shouldn’t 46 years of experience in the ring help one determine when a wrestler is unable to continue and in need of immediate medical assistance, or was he trying to protect the business and didn’t want to break character as we see when he hesitated for the three count?
+Shouldn’t 36 years of experience in the ring help one determine when a wrestler is unable to continue and in need of immediate medical assistance, or was he trying to protect the business and didn’t want to break character as we see when hesitating for the three count?

 There is an article in Spanish alluding to this already.
 Although it talks about the referee being the authority of everything that takes place in the ring as if wrestling was a shoot and not a work.
-It also states that even though Black Terry has experience as a wrestler, he, in fact, had little refereeing experience, and it’s not the first time that in these events in London we see a former wrestler with little referee experience, be in charge of authority inside the ring.
-And thus, the article states that because of this lack of refereeing experience, he (Black Terry) was unable to identify when a wrestler was at risk to compete.
+It also states that even though Black Terry had extensive wrestling experience, he in fact had limited refereeing experience.
+It’s not the first time that in these London events we see a former wrestler with little referee experience in charge of authority inside the ring.
+And thus, the article states that because of this lack of experience, Black Terry was unable to identify when a wrestler was at risk to compete.